sjooyoo/pix-color_pixel-cnn/README.md

 paper link: [here](https://arxiv.org/abs/1705.07208)

 PixColor is a state-of-the-art colorization method.
 It is able to produce multiple versions of colored images when given a single black and white image input.
-A slight drawback can be that the two main networks require separate training.
-Also as you can already infer from the image below, it is a bit heavy(a.k.a hard-core) and is trained with the aid of 8(!)
+The two main networks require separate training.
+As you can already infer from the image below, a slight drawback can be that the model is a bit heavy(a.k.a hard-core) and is trained with the aid of 8(!)
 GPUs.
+Student programmers like me cant afford the luxury of multiple GPUs:(

 거지에게 지피유를 달라 엉엉 ㅠ